-Forever 21 Shop City also features four exciting, themed districts including entertainment, obstacle course, food court and yellow carpet, where players can role play, meet up with friends, discover hidden rare items and build their community.
+Forever 21 Shop City also features four exciting, themed districts including entertainment, obstacle course, food court and yellow carpet, where users can role play, meet up with friends, discover hidden rare items and build their community.
 Key locations include:

-● Yellow Carpet Zone: Every player enters Forever 21 Shop City with an appearance on the signature yellow carpet to thumping music and frenzied paparazzi, screaming to grab a picture of each avatar.
-Players can strike a pose and share their styles with friends and across social media using one of six exclusive frame styles.
+● Yellow Carpet Zone: Every user enters Forever 21 Shop City with an appearance on the signature yellow carpet to thumping music and frenzied paparazzi, screaming to grab a picture of each avatar.
+Users can strike a pose and share their styles with friends and across social media using one of six exclusive frame styles.

-● Forever 21 Flagship Store: Located at the hub of Forever 21 Shop City players get drops of new merchandise for themselves and their stores, restock inventory, socialize with others, and check out new design elements to use in their stores.
+● Forever 21 Flagship Store: Located at the hub of Forever 21 Shop City users get drops of new merchandise for themselves and their stores, restock inventory, socialize with others, and check out new design elements to use in their stores.

 Katrina Glusac, Chief Merchandising Officer at Forever 21 said: “With Forever 21 Shop City, our goal is to expand how we engage with customers, extending our presence and product in new ways..
 We’re excited to provide a new space on Roblox where our fans can connect with their community and bring their own vision of Forever 21 to life.”